The Lighthouse Court In Key West – Review & Photos

 Guests can relax around the large pool in the main courtyard while sipping on tropical drinks from the Mojito Bar & Cafe.
 I didn’t have time to check out the Mojito Bar, but wish I had.
 Free wireless internet service is available around the courtyard and a nice continental breakfast is served each morning.

 I love staying at different places when traveling to Key West, I guess I just want to experience all the island has to offer.
-But the Lighthouse Court Hotel is one that I will be returning too.
-I’ve stayed at a couple of the Historic Key West Inns’ properties and each one has given a great experience.
+But the Lighthouse Court Hotel, now the Lighthouse Hotel, is one that I will be returning too.

 Until next time Key West, until next time.